FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 We also went down the rabbit hole to explore the technical difficulties the Spark developers face in providing Python bindings to a distributed JVM-based system.
 In this respect we are really looking forward to closer integration of [Apache Arrow][] and Spark in the upcoming Spark 2.3 and future versions.

-This article was coauthored by my inovex colleague *Bernhard Schäfer*.
+This article was coauthored by my inovex colleague *Bernhard Schäfer* and was also published on the [inovex blog][].

 [PySpark]: https://spark.apache.org/docs/latest/api/python/index.html
 [Pandas]: http://pandas.pydata.org/